fgiorgetti/go-playground/bashcompembed/README.md

-# Bash Completion Example using Cobra Command API
+# Bash Completion Example using Cobra Command API (Updated to use go:embed)

 This example demonstrates how to use bash completion along with [Cobra Command API](https://github.com/spf13/cobra).